skd988/channelink/readme.md

 In youtube.com, the video suggestions in the watch later list that appears next to the video you are currently watching don't contain link to the channels.
 This extension solves that issue and make the channel names clickable.

+Dear Youtube, please improve your UI and make this extension obselete!

 ## Installing

 Firefox: Availble in the add-ons store: https://addons.mozilla.org/en-US/firefox/addon/channelink/